Veracodes/Veracodes/README.md

 <strong>AWS:</strong> I’ve utilized Amazon Web Services (AWS) for cloud infrastructure.<br>

-Feel free to checkout the projects that I ahve contributed to:
+Feel free to check out the projects that I have contributed to:

 <ul>
   <li><a href="https://wildlabs.net/">Wildlabs</a></li>